ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 These matchers are available:

+1. Wildcard (`*`)
-1. Wildcard (`*`) — Matches all tests.
+   1. If specified in isolation, matches all tests.
+   1. If specified within a string, matches any test filename with that wildcard expansion.
 1. Substring — Matches on part of a test filename (up to all of it, including full path).
 1. Regex (`/.../`) — Matches test file names against a regular expression.

+Notes:
-Note that substring filename matching is case sensitive.
+* Substring filename matching is case sensitive.
+* Wildcard matching is effectively a simplified form of regex.
+That is, multiple approaches to matching can match the same filename.

 Flags by matcher are cumulative.
 This means the flags from more than one matcher can be applied to an operation on any one test executable.